Berkeley-CS195/fa23/syllabus.md

 **Turnitin**:
 As a tool to promote academic integrity in this course, Turnitin will be used to check essays for originality.
 Turnitin takes assignments submitted through bCourses and compares them to a database of books, journal articles, websites, and other student papers.
 This creates an opportunity for you to improve your academic writing skills by ensuring that your sources have been properly cited and attributed.
 Turnitin can also help you gauge how much of your essay represents your own thinking and language.
 Please note that a low “Similarity Index” score does not necessarily indicate that the essay in question is without academic integrity issues.
 For more information on Turnitin see: [UC Berkeley Turnitin Page](https://rtl.berkeley.edu/services-programs/academic-integrity), [Students Getting Started](https://rtl.berkeley.edu/services-programs/academic-integrity/students-get-started-turnitin)

 **ChatGPT**: ChatGPT and other large language model (LLM)-supported software are considered sources of information and should be cited just like any other primary or secondary source.
 However, an LLM is no more than a tool---and as such, any usage of said tool should be reviewed by you, the human, before submission.
-In other words, it is alright for you to use LLMs when writing essays or creating QQC+s, but you should include _the prompt and any relevant LLM/chatGPT history_ with your submission.
+In other words, it is alright for you to use LLMs when writing essays or creating QQCRs, but you should include _the prompt and any relevant LLM/chatGPT history_ with your submission.
 Citation format TBD.

 In the essays, there will be an option for you to reflect on the potential pitfalls and challenges of blindly relying on LLM output.
 Details TBD.